Accountable-Machine-Intelligence/Dr.Deep/README.md

-# ConCareS: Healthcare Representation Learning with Interpretable Clinical Context Extraction
+# Dr.Deep: Health Status Evaluation via Personalized Clinical Context Extraction

-The source code and some demo for *ConCareS: Healthcare Representation Learning with Interpretable Clinical Context Extraction*
+The source code and some demo for *Dr.Deep: Health Status Evaluation via Personalized Clinical Context Extraction*

 Thanks for your interest in our work.